Mieko Kawakami

+Mieko Kawakami (川上未映子, Kawakami Mieko) is a Japanese writer and poet from Osaka.
+Her work has won prestigious Japanese literary awards in several genres, including the 138th Akutagawa Prize for her novella Chichi to Ran (乳と卵), the 2013 Tanizaki Prize for her short story collection Ai no yume to ka (愛の夢とか) (Dreams of Love, etc.), and the 2008 Nakahara Chūya Prize for Contemporary Poetry for Sentan de, sasuwa sasareruwa soraeewa (先端で さすわ さされるわ そらええわ).
+Her 2019 novel Natsu Monogatari, an expanded version of Chichi to Ran, became a bestseller and was translated into English under the title Breasts and Eggs.
+Kawakami's works have been translated into several languages and distributed throughout the world.

+Early life

+Kawakami was born in Osaka on August 29, 1976 to a working-class family.

 Career

-Kawakami worked as a bar hostess and bookstore clerk before embarking on a singing career.
-Kawakami released three albums and three singles as a singer, but quit her singing career in 2006 to focus on writing.
+Kawakami worked as a hostess and bookstore clerk, before embarking on a singing career.
+Kawakami released three albums, but she quit her musical career in 2006 to focus on writing.

-Before winning the Akutagawa Prize in 2008 for Chichi to ran, Kawakami was known in Japan primarily as a blogger.
+Subsequently, Kawakami made her literary debut as a poet in 2006, and she published her first novella, My Ego, My Teeth, and the World, in 2007.
+Before winning the Akutagawa Prize in 2008 for Chichi to Ran, Kawakami was known in Japan primarily as a blogger.
 At its peak, her popular blog received over 200,000 hits per day.

-Kawakami's first full-length novel, titled Hevun (Heaven), won the 2010 Murasaki Shikibu Prize for Literature.
-In 2012 an English translation of her short story "March Yarn" appeared in March was Made of Yarn, a collection of essays and stories about the 2011 Tōhoku earthquake and tsunami.
+In 2010, Kawakami's first full-length novel, Heaven, won the Murasaki Shikibu Prize for Literature.
+In 2012, an English translation of her short story "March Yarn" appeared in March was Made of Yarn, which is a collection of essays and stories about the 2011 Tōhoku earthquake and tsunami.

-In 2016, she was selected as Granta Best of Young Japanese Novelists 2016 for her short story "Marie's Proof of Love".